morganstanley/hobbes/doc/en/networking/hi.rst

   running a repl server at myhost:8080
   >

+We'll call this the *server*, and next we'll connect to it over the network.

 Opening a connection
 ====================

-From another instance of *hi*, create a connection to the first using the ``Connect`` unqualifier:
+From another instance of *hi*, create a connection to the *server* using the ``Connect`` unqualifier:

 ::

   $ hi -s
   > c = connection :: (Connect "myhost:8080" p) => p

+  ..note:: **Unqualifiers**

+    For more information about how this works, have a look at the :ref:`LoadFile unqualifier <hobbes_loadfile_unqualifier>`, which we use to load data using the Hobbes persistence API.

+We'll call this the *client*.
 From here, you can inspect the details of the connection with ``printConnection``:

 ::